What is the most essential element to long-term sales?

 3. Review Request Emails

-88% of customers say that they trust online reviews as much as personal recommendations, and 89% will make a purchase within one week of reading positive reviews.
+88% of customers say that they trust online reviews as much as personal recommendations.
+And 89% of customers will purchase within one week of reading positive reviews.

-Reviews can also help your business, as they provide valuable insight into ways you can better serve your customers.
+Reviews help your business, by providing valuable insight into ways you can better serve your customers.

 A review request email asks the customer to leave a review of the product or to rate the experience they had with you.

-Ideally, this email should be sent after a few weeks, when the customer has had enough time to try the product.
+Ideally, send this email after a few weeks, which gives the customer enough time to try and enjoy your product.

-The review email should remind customers of their (positive) experience, provide an image of the product being reviewed (plus a link to a review page), and describe the benefits of the review for both the customer and the company.
+The review email asks customers to share their (positive) experience.
+Ask them to provide an image of the product being reviewed (from a link to a review page), and describe the benefits of the review for both the customer and the company.

-Zappos does a great job of asking for reviews in their email series:
+Zappos shines at asking for reviews in their email series:

-If a customer didn’t like the product, this is also a great opportunity to learn why and to offer them an additional discount or promotion to compensate for a negative experience.
+If a customer didn’t like the product, this is also a great opportunity to learn why.
+Offer them an additional discount or promotion to compensate for a negative experience.